Jefferson Party of 6: How Quinton Jefferson, the human jungle gym, balances family and football

 Added Quinton: “As soon as I walk through the door, they’re going crazy.
 They’re jumping on me, jumping off the damn stairs and going crazy.”

 Quinton, then playing at the University of Maryland, was 19 when he met Nadia and became a stepdad to Zoey.
-The twins were born a couple years later while he was recovering from his first torn ACL during his junior year at Maryland.
-Nadia had complicated pregnancy with the twins, and she said Quinton embraced fatherhood full-bore in helping raise Zoey — while also attending school, rehabilitating his knee and eventually returning to the field.
+The twins were born a couple years later while he was recovering from his first torn ACL during his junior year.
+Nadia had a complicated pregnancy with the twins, and she said Quinton embraced fatherhood full-bore in helping raise Zoey — while also attending school, rehabilitating his knee and eventually returning to the field.

 “It made me really prioritize my life and get my life organized.
 It helped me focus,” he said.
 “I was literally just going to school, playing ball and coming home and being a dad.
 That was the structure I needed.”